 Yes, ERA can fund projects that have received or will receive other government funding.
-ERA does not have a strict "stacking" limit for government funds if ERA's contribution is matched at least 1:1 by industry dollars.
+ERA does not have a strict "stacking" limit for government funds if ERA's contribution is matched at least 1:1 by eligible contributions such as industry dollars.
 However, other funding organizations may restrict stacking of government funds.